AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 [Table of Contents](#table-of-contents)

 #### Experiment 15

+**Ian's Comment:** This would be a great experiment to include a video from if you have any

 **Description**: To gain a better understanding about floc movement the moment when flocs and water first enter the sedimentation tank, a new sedimentation bottom geometry was inserted using a PVC rod.
 This additional piece had a flat bottom with a 3/16" hole drilled through its entirety.
 Experiment 15 ran at 3 mm/s using Tank A with a system coagulant dosage of 4.5 mg/L.

 <p align = center>